Top 13 Venture Capital Firms Investing in Gaming Startups

 Image of 500 Emerging Europe - Top VCs in Gaming

-500 Emerging Europe is a venture capital firm that supports founders from developing European markets.
-They provide seed and early-stage funding to help these companies expand on a global scale.
+500 Emerging Europe is a venture capital firm that supports early-stage founders from developing European markets.
+The firm focuses on helping these startups expand their operations and enter the global stage.

 • Founded: 2016